Housemade Soup with cornbread cup 4.95 | bowl 6.95

 Seasonal Dinner Specials

-Grilled Bread with Cheese Fondue and Mushrooms 9.95
+Grilled Bread with Cheese Fondue and Asparagus 9.95

-Fondue and mushrooms are paired in the fall all through the Alpine regions of Europe, especially Germany, Switzerland and France.
-The traditional fondue made with cave-aged Gruyere cheese and white wine is ladled over the grill-toasted bread and heaped with garlic-braised mushrooms.
-The richness of the cheese, the crunch of the bread and the earthiness of the mushrooms make a seasonal savoriness that goes with wine or beer like nobody’s business.
+Fondue and asparagus are paired in the springtime all through the Alpine regions of Europe, especially Germany, Switzerland and France.
+The traditional fondue made with cave-aged Gruyere cheese and white wine is ladled over the grill-toasted bread and strewn with thinly sliced raw asparagus.
+The richness of the cheese, the crunch of the bread and the sweet snap of the asparagus makes a delightful combination.

 Juicy boneless chicken breast seared to a garlicky, crisp-skinned golden brown is paired with tender baby lima beans that have been quickly simmered with lots of fresh spinach leaves, a handful of capers and a splash of chicken stock.
 The limas are ladled over steaming jasmine rice and the chicken set atop the beans with a dollop of warm goat cheese and a strewing of fried garlic bits.